Skip to main content

 This user guide explains how to use the Predeposit Guarantee contract as part of the stVaults staking infrastructure.

 The Predeposit Guarantee (PDG) contract mitigates deposit frontrunning vulnerabilities outlined in LIP-5.
-It employs Merkle proof based mechanism distinct from the Deposit Security Module used by Lido Core.
+It disincentivizes frontrunning by having the Node Operator post an economic guarantee of honest behavior, which is proven/disproven via EIP-4788.
+This mechanism is distinct from the Deposit Security Module used by Lido Core.

 The PDG enables Node Operators to deposit validators using vault funds in a trustless manner.